Intel FPGA Design with Nios II

 Practical Exercise: Design & use of a simple Custom Peripheral (PWM in VHDL).

-Practical Exercise: Accelerating a CRC calculation using a Custom Instruction.
+Practical Exercise: Accelerating CRC calculation using three different methods and comparing the respective results.

-The NIOS II processor • The Software Development EnvironmentMain concepts • Software aspects • Introduction to Nios II EDS / Eclipse SBT • Creating a software project • Basic tools for compilation and debugging • Project management • Creating a C/C++ application and associated Board Support Package.
+The Nios II processor - The Software Development EnvironmentMain concepts • Software aspects • Introduction to Nios II EDS / Eclipse SBT • Creating a software project • Tools for Compilation and Debugging • Project management • Creating a C/C++ application and associated Board Support Package.

 Developing Programs for Nios II: the HAL.Introduction to the Hardware Abstraction Layer (HAL) and programming model for standard basic peripherals: system clock, alarm, time-stamp and high-resolution timers • Programming the peripherals • The role of the data cache • Handling custom peripherals.